Blog

 The History of Insulin and Diabetes

 Prior to its modern discovery, the history of insulin goes back all the way to 1550 BCE in ancient Egypt.
-The first descriptions of symptoms akin to insulin resistance and diabetes were recorded onto papyrus.
+The first descriptions of symptoms akin to insulin resistance and diabetes were recorded on papyrus.
 The author, Hesy-Ra, noted that those with the condition tended to have larger volumes of urine than healthy individuals.

 Honey Urine